treyhakanson/m3/README.md

 Schedules are named similarly: `<team_name>-schedule.csv`

 Box scores are done a bit differently: `<date_played>-<team_name>-boxscore.csv`, where `<date_played>` is an ISO-like date of the format `YYYY-MM-DD-HH` (the format used in SR CBB's urls).

+## Simulation

+Project PPG against opponent based solely on the height and weight of the opposing team